Nonperishable Foods to Stock Up On

 Items like pasta and rice can be used as the base for quick and easy balanced meals year-round.
 They also don't require refrigeration and can last for about two years in their original packaging, according to the USDA.

 Dried beans also last a long time.
 Experts at Michigan State University Extension say that if dried beans are stored in special airtight packaging, the beans can last up to 10 years; but in regular food-grade packaging, they maintain their quality for about a year or until the expiration date.
 Beyond those dates, they're still good—they just take longer to rehydrate (but pressure cooker recipes can help with that).
+Along with dried beans, freeze-dried foods like edamame and or soy nuts make good snacks when you can't make it to the store.

 Dried meat is usually found in the form of jerky.
 Jerky is a great source of protein and it lasts quite a while because the moisture that causes spoilage is removed.
 In this case, like with canned foods, use the "best by" date as a guide.
 Unopened, commercial jerky can last up to two years in the pantry after the "best by" date, according to EatByDate.com.